-Today, the Core Quality Measures Collaborative (CQMC) released four updated core measure sets covering specific clinical areas as part of its mission to provide useful quality metrics as the nation’s health care system moves from one that pays based on volume of services to one that pays for value.
-These updated core sets are a result of months of consensus-based review and deliberation among the group’s 75+ multi-stakeholder member organizations, evaluating hundreds of existing quality measures against the CQMC’s rigorous criteria.
-CQMC will release four additional updated core measure sets and two new core measure sets over the coming months.
-The CQMC is a diverse coalition of health care leaders representing over 75 consumer groups, medical associations, health insurance providers, purchasers and other quality stakeholders, all working together to develop and recommend core sets of measures by clinical area to assess and improve the quality of health care in America.
-The coalition was convened in 2015 by America’s Health Insurance Providers (AHIP) and the Centers for Medicare & Medicaid Services (CMS) and is housed at the National Quality Forum (NQF).
-Please see http://www.qualityforum.org/CQMC_Core_Sets.aspx for more information.
+The Core Quality Measures Collaborative (CQMC) is a diverse coalition of health care leaders representing over 75 consumer groups, medical associations, health insurance providers, purchasers and other quality stakeholders, all working together to develop and recommend core sets of measures by clinical area to assess and improve the quality of health care in America.
+The coalition was established in 2015 by America’s Health Insurance Providers (AHIP) and the Centers for Medicare & Medicaid Services (CMS) and is convened by Battelle’s Partnership for Quality Measurement (PQM) in its role as the Consensus-Based Entity (CBE).
+Please go to https://p4qm.org/CQMC for more information.

-There is a great demand today for accurate, useful information on health care quality that can inform the decisions of consumers, employers, physicians and other clinicians, and policymakers.
+There is a great demand today for accurate, useful information on health care quality that can inform the decisions of consumers, employers, clinicians, and policymakers.
 This is increasingly important as the health care system moves towards value-based reimbursement models.

-It is difficult to have actionable and useful information because physicians and other clinicians must currently report multiple quality measures to different entities.
-Measure requirements are often not aligned among payers, which has resulted in confusion and complexity for reporting providers.
+It is difficult to have actionable and useful information because clinicians must currently report multiple quality measures to different entities.
+Measure requirements are often not aligned among payers, which has resulted in confusion and complexity for reporting health care providers.

 Core Quality Measures

-The Core Quality Measure Collaborative, led by the America’s Health Insurance Plans (AHIP) and its member plans’ Chief Medical Officers, leaders from CMS and the National Quality Forum (NQF), as well as national physician organizations, employers and consumers, worked hard to reach consensus on core performance measures.
-Through the use of a multi-stakeholder process, the Collaborative promotes alignment and harmonization of measure use and collection across payers in both the public and private sectors.
+Using a multi-stakeholder, consensus-driven process, the CQMC, led by AHIP and its member plans, Chief Medical Officers, leaders from CMS, as well as national physician organizations, employers, and consumers, recommend core performance measure sets that promote alignment and harmonization of measure use and collection across payers in both the public and private sectors.

-Designed to be meaningful to patients, consumers, and physicians, the alignment of these core measure sets will aid in:
+Designed to be meaningful to patients, consumers, and clinicians, the alignment of these core measure sets will aid in:

 - promotion of measurement that is evidence-based and generates valuable information for quality improvement,